debuggerpk/match/README.md

 The below image is a result of 0.5 ms i.e. 2000 orders per second are being generated, and it does that succesfully.

 ![Imgur](https://i.imgur.com/MtHOQJc.png)

+The execution time for BuyQueue would however increase if we have a long enough buy queue.
+A good solution would be to keep on trimming the queue by maintaing the last known market price and add a padding to price and trim the orders which doesn't feature in our hold bracket. that way, we mantain a small queue for processing at all times.
+We can think of multiple scenarios to optimize.